 How can I find out more?

-Explore some of the other sections of our Faith in Action page, or get in touch with our Faith in Action Project Worker, Emma Temple, by email.
+Explore the other sections of our Faith in Action page, or get in touch with our Faith in Action Project Worker, Emma Temple.